cs106l/cs106l-assignments/assign5/README.md

 // Alice is less than Charlie
 ```

-The function signature for this operator should be `bool operator<(const User& rhs)`.
+The function signature for this operator should be `bool operator<(const User& rhs) const`.

 ## 🚀 Submission Instructions